lubaochuan/macro_explained/README.md

-Let's divE into a powerful and sometimes mind-bending feature of Scheme: **macros**.
+Let's dive into a powerful and sometimes mind-bending feature of Scheme: **macros**.

 Many of you are familiar with functions.
 Functions take *values* as input and produce *values* as output.
 Macros, on the other hand, operate at a different level.
 They take *code* as input and produce *code* as output.
 Think of them as code transformers or code generators.